Hopemen/lowermedia-sticky-js-menus/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sticky Menus and Headers.
-WordPress plugin that integrates sticky.js and makes your primary navigation menu and/or header sticky
-(will 'stick' to top of screen when rolled over).
+Sticky Headers, Menus, Widgets, Anything!
+WordPress plugin that integrates sticky.js and makes your primary navigation menu and/or header sticky (will 'stick' to top of screen when rolled over).
+You can actually make html object sticky via plugin settings!

 == Description ==

+Sticky Headers, Menus, Widgets, Anything!
 WordPress plugin that integrates sticky.js and makes your primary navigation menu and/or header sticky (will 'stick' to top of screen when rolled over).
+You can actually make html object sticky via plugin settings!

 Activate and make your primary menu sticky!
 Sticky means having your navigation always visible, the nav fixes itself to the top of the page.